programmfabrik/easydb-documentation/en/webfrontend/rightsmanagement/groups/groups.md

 ## Registration Services
 The assignment of users to a rights group can also be done via the sign-on [SSO](../../../sysadmin/konfiguration/sso/sso.html) and [LDAP](../../../sysadmin/konfiguration/ldap/ldap.html).
 This takes users and groups from the systems into easydb.
 The management of users and groups, including password management, is done outside of easydb.
 Through log-in services, users are able to register with the same login data in different applications within the system infrastructure.

+# User

+This tab appears only for easydb groups, not for system groups.
+All users belonging to this group are displayed here.